datashield/datashield-infrastructure/README.md

 This Vagrantfile will create a datashield client machine using the datashield_client puppet environment built on top of a Centos vagrant box.
 By default the VM has 1GB of RAM and the private IP address of the machine is 192.168.2.10.

+##### datashield_client_centos_google

+This Vagrantfile will create a datashield client machine on Centos but on the Google Cloud Compute Engine.

 ##### datashield_client_ubuntu

 This Vagrantfile will create a datashield client machine using the datashield_client puppet environment built on top of a Ubuntu vagrant box.
 By default the VM has 1GB of RAM and the private IP address of the machine is 192.168.2.11.

+##### datashield_client_ubuntu_google

+This Vagrantfile will create a datashield client machine on Ubuntu but on the Google Cloud Compute Engine.

 ##### datashield_testdata_centos

 This Vagrantfile will create a datashield server machine using the datashield_testdata puppet environment built on top of a Centos vagrant box.
 By default the VM has 2GB of RAM and the private IP address of the machine is 192.168.2.5.

+##### datashield_testdata_ubuntu_centos

+This Vagrantfile will create a datashield server machine on Centos but on the Google Cloud Compute Engine.

 ##### datashield_testdata_ubuntu

 This Vagrantfile will create a datashield server machine using the datashield_testdata puppet environment built on top of a Ubuntu vagrant box.
 By default the VM has 2GB of RAM and the private IP address of the machine is 192.168.2.6.

+##### datashield_testdata_ubuntu_google

+This Vagrantfile will create a datashield server machine on Ubuntu but on the Google Cloud Compute Engine.

 ##### datashield_db_server_ubuntu